The First Proven Performance Guarantees for the Non-Dominated Sorting Genetic Algorithm II (NSGA-II) on a Combinatorial Optimization Problem: Analysis of the GSEMO and the on the Bi-Objective Minimum Spanning Tree Problem

 For any population $P$ containing no spanning tree, any $s \in F_1$ and any position $i \in \{1, \dots, n \}$ of a bit of value $0$, let $\mathbf{p}_1$ be a lower bound (that does not depend on $P, s, i$ and $j$) of the probability that there exists in the offspring a child generated with $s$ as (one of) the parent(s), that differs from $s$ on exactly bit $i$.

 For any population $P$ containing at least a spanning tree, any $s \in F_1$, and any pair of bits of different value $i, j \in \{1, \dots, n \}$, let $\mathbf{p}_2$ be a lower bound (that does not depend on $P, s, i$ and $j$) of the probability that there exists in the offspring a child generated with $s$ as (one of) the parent(s), that differs from $s$ on exactly bits $i, j$.
-In Section \ref{sec:applications}, we will detail why such precise definitions might reveal useful.

 \begin{theorem} The expected number of generations until the \NSGA, working on the fitness function $f$ with a population of size $N \ge 4((n-1)\wmin + 1)$ and with any offspring generation mechanism resulting in $\mathbf{p}_1$ and $\mathbf{p}_2$, constructs a population which includes a spanning tree for each extremal vector of \convF is upper bounded by $O(\frac{\log n}{\mathbf{p}_1} + \frac{\log (n\wmax) }{\mathbf{p}_2}).$ \end{theorem}